spinnylights/vulkan-notes/vulkan_notes.md

 layout(location = 1) in double fst_d_com; // fst_d_com   == d_span.x
 ```

+(Note that in practice two different variables aren't allowed to
+share a location qualifier, so this wouldn't compile—it's just
+for show.)

 Of course, you might want to cover a part of the slot that
 doesn't start at the beginning.
 This is where `component` comes
 in; it basically specifies an offset in multiples of 32 bits: